FabNetworks/demodocs/README.md

     </a>
 </p>

-## Blockchain Demos
+## Fabnet Demo Documentation

-This resource is provides access to the latest demos, tutorials and tools on blockchain
+This resource provides documentation of the networks on FabNetworks.org.

 The course materials can be viewed at- [tbd](tbd)